 The prime broker or custodian may default - Hedge fund managers often have special relationships with so-called "prime" brokers.
 These are stockbrokers that provide the required leveraging and shorting facilities.
 Prime brokers usually require collateral for these facilities, which collateral is typically provided using assets of the relevant client, and consequently such collateral might be at risk if the prime broker were to default in some way.
+A similar situation could occur with the custodian of the client's funds often an even less reliable indicator, and investors should place a lower significance on these.

-A similar situation could occur with the custodian of the client's funds investment in a hedge fund portfolio that may adversely affect it.
+Regulations could change - Legal, tax and regulatory changes could occur during the term of the investor's investment in a hedge fund portfolio that may adversely affect it.
 The effect of any future legal, tax and regulatory change or any future court decision on a hedge fund portfolio could be substantial and adverse.

-Regulations could change - Legal, tax and regulatory changes could occur during the term of the investor's often an even less reliable indicator, and investors should place a lower significance on these.